 Additive manufacturing is considered to be the next industrial revolution.
 However, subtractive manufacturing still continues to hold strong in the modern era and dominates major production and assembly lines such as automobiles, FMCG, electronics and many more.
 But which manufacturing technology is superior and would see the light of the future.
-Read the comparison between additive manufacturing and subtractive manufacturing and know how both the processes differ.
+Let us understand the comparison between additive manufacturing vs subtractive manufacturing and know how both the processes differ.

 In contrast, subtractive manufacturing works by removing materials from a bigger source.
 The limits of cutting and drilling technology severely restrict the creation of hollow parts from a single piece.
 The limits of technology also restrict to the number of details that can be created with a single tool.
 Despite these technical limitations, it does not mean the parts produced by subtractive manufacturing are not precise.
 Given enough time, the CNC machine operator can create complex parts with precision using varied tooling methods.

 The choice of material greatly depends on the applications of the prototype.
 The materials used in 3D printing vary from Nylon, Resin, ABS, Stainless Steel to Gold & Silver, Gypsum, Ceramic, and Titanium.
 Subtractive manufacturing which heavily depends on the use of CNC machine works with materials like metal, wood, foam and any other material that can be successively cut by a CNC machine.

 If you need a single prototype or a few for short runs, additive manufacturing is the way to go.
 Additive manufacturing is right for a small batch of prototypes with less lead time as there is no special setup needed to accept right base material.
 On the other hand, subtractive manufacturing requires a great deal of setup even to produce a single prototype.
 The operator needs to program the CNC tooling path that needs a lot of time and effort in comparison to the automated process of 3D printing.